Adekoreday/Korey.IO/content/blog/how-to-build-a-reusable-modal-in-react.md

 tags:
   - React
 ---
-Source code to this tutorial is found here {% github Adekoreday/Custom-React-Modal %}
+Source code to this tutorial is found here [Github](https://github.com/Adekoreday/Custom-React-Modal)

 Building a modal in react is challenging, most especially for beginners.